ALShum/rwunderground/README.md

 This is an R interface to weather underground's [API](http://www.wunderground.com/weather/api).
 In order to use this library please [register](http://www.wunderground.com/weather/api/d/login.html) for an API key.
-The free-tier should be sufficient if you aren't calling the API more than a thousand times per day.
+The free-tier should be sufficient if you aren't calling the API more than a 500 times per day.
 This package has functions that follow the [online api](http://www.wunderground.com/weather/api/d/docs).

 ## Install

 To install please use `devtools`.
 If you don't have devtools install using `install.packages("devtools")`.
-Once devtools is installed to install `rwunderground` using devtools: `devtools::install_github("ALShum/rwunderground")`.
+Afterwards install `rwunderground` using devtools: `devtools::install_github("ALShum/rwunderground")`.

 ## Setup